-St Patrick’s RC Primary School is situated close to the centre of the city of Sunderland.
+St Patrick’s Catholic Primary School is situated close to the centre of the city of Sunderland.
 The school serves the parish of St Patrick’s.

 The school provides full time education for pupils aged 4-11 years.